-- (1) Disturbance monitoring is necessary to: - (a) Determine performance of the ERCOT System; - (b) Determine effectiveness of protective relaying systems; - (c) Verify ERCOT System models; and - (d) Determine causes of ERCOT System disturbances (unwanted trips, faults, and protective relay system actions). - (2) To ensure that adequate data is available for these activities, the disturbance monitoring requirements and procedures discussed in these Operating Guides have been established by ERCOT for fault recorder equipment owners in the ERCOT System. - (3) Disturbance monitoring equipment includes digital fault recorders, certain protective relays and/or meters with fault recording capability, and dynamic disturbance recorders.
-Sequence-of-event recorders, although considered equipment to monitor disturbances, are not preferred devices, as they provide limited information.
-Sequence-of-event recorders have been replaced by digital fault recorders and microprocessor-based protective relays.
+- (1) Disturbance monitoring is necessary to: - (a) Determine performance of the ERCOT System; - (b) Determine effectiveness of protective relaying systems; - (c) Verify ERCOT System models; - (d) Determine causes of ERCOT System disturbances (trips, faults, and protective relay system actions); and - (e) Meet the requirements of North American Reliability Corporation (NERC) Reliability Standards. - (2) To ensure that adequate data is available for these activities, the disturbance monitoring requirements and procedures discussed in these Operating Guides have been established by ERCOT for fault recording, sequence of events recording, and dynamic disturbance recording equipment owners in the ERCOT System.

-6.1.2 Fault Recording Equipment
+6.1.2 Fault Recording and Sequence of Events Recording Equipment